RocketMobster/warpcorereports/README.md

 - Crew members will be referenced in the report's content
 - Regenerate random crew with the "Regenerate" button

+#### Chart Editing
+- Click "Edit Charts" to enter chart editing mode
+- Hover over any chart and click the edit icon to modify it
+- Change chart type, data values, titles, and other properties
+- Changes are saved automatically when you exit edit mode

+#### LCARS Sound Effects
+- Toggle sounds on/off with the sound control in the header
+- Adjust volume using the slider control
+- Authentic LCARS UI sounds for button clicks, toggles, and notifications
+- Sound preferences are saved between sessions

 #### Chart Control
 - **Figure Bias**: Choose from Auto, Warp, EPS, SIF, Deflector, Transporter, or Inertial to bias chart types
 - Affects what kinds of systems are visualized in your reports